Arts Of One World

-An exceptional tool to discover and understand cultural diversity both in Canada and around the world from yesterday to today, this new MMFA wing displays a rich selection from its collection of 42,600 art works, including over 10,000 archaeological objects and pieces by artists from world cultures.
-This collection is one of the oldest and most prestigious in Canada.
+An exceptional tool for discovering and understanding cultural diversity in Canada and around the world, past and present, this new wing displays a rich selection from the Museum’s collection, including over 10,000 archaeological objects and works by artists from many different cultures.
+The Museum’s encyclopedic collection is one of the oldest and most prestigious in Canada.

-The 1025 m2 of the Stephan Crétier and Stéphany Maillery wing contain more than 1500 objects and works by artists who hail from every continent.
-Located in the Jean-Noël Desmarais Pavilion, the largest and most visited of the Museum’s five pavilions, the wing presents treasures from Africa, Asia, the Mediterranean, the Middle East, Oceania and the Americas dating from the 4th millennium BCE to today.
-It invites visitors to take a fresh and 360-degree look at our ancient heritage and contemporary creations.
-Its layout highlights the exchange between cultures and the past and present while showcasing current disciplines and social concerns that go beyond the discourse of art history.
+The 1,025 m2 of the Stephan Crétier and Stéphany Maillery wing contain more than 1,500 objects and works by artists who hail from every continent.
+Located in the Jean-Noël Desmarais Pavilion, the largest and most visited of the Museum’s five pavilions, the wing presents treasures from Africa, Asia, the Mediterranean, the Middle East, Oceania and the Americas dating from the 4th millennium B.C.E. to today.
+It invites visitors to take a fresh, 360-degree look at our early heritage and contemporary creations.
+The presentation design goes beyond the discourse of art history to highlight the exchanges that have occurred and continue to occur between cultures, while displaying present-day disciplines and social concerns.

-The MMFA’s World Cultures collection has been completely revamped.
-The new name of this collection echoes the One World concept introduced by Martinique poet and philosopher Édouard Glissant (1928-2011).
-“Relationship” is the key to his vault of thoughts on diversity and plurality.
-Questioning ethnocentric views of the world and history, Glissant interprets modernity as a relational process in a non-hierarchical world between all peoples and all cultures.
+The MMFA’s former World Cultures collection has undergone a complete restructuring.
+Its new name makes reference to the concept of One World introduced by Martinique poet and philosopher Édouard Glissant (1928-2011).
+Human relationships are key to his body of thought on diversity and plurality.
+Challenging the ethnocentric views conveyed by the world and History, Glissant interprets modernity as a process in which all peoples and cultures are in interrelation in a non-hierarchical world.

-The new wing highlights the work of international artists, such as Jim Dine, Julio González and Wifredo Lam, and about 70 Canadian and Quebec artists, including Shary Boyle, Léopold L. Foulem, Isabelle Hayeur, Richard Millette, Françoise Sullivan, Barbara Todd, and Kim Waldron, that enter into a dialogue with cultures from every continent.
-The wing also lets visitors (re)view works of Quebec photographers such as Darren Ell, Michel Huneault and Valerian Mazataud, who had previously been asked to set their gaze on the world for La Balade pour la Paix: An Open‐Air Museum in 2017.
+The new wing showcases works by international artists, such as Jim Dine, Julio González and Wifredo Lam, alongside those by about 70 Canadian and Quebec artists, including Shary Boyle, Léopold L. Foulem, Isabelle Hayeur, Richard Millette, Françoise Sullivan, Barbara Todd and Kim Waldron.
+These works provide an interplay with cultures from every continent.

-Through this path, the Museum hopes that its collections can converse with the public about all issues of contemporary society.
-The layout also connects the past and present through current and cross-cutting themes: the use and exploitation of natural resources (gold, ivory, coffee, tobacco), pollution, migration, consumption, climate change, and more.
-Thanks to juxtapositions that stimulate reflection, the new wing embodies the humanist and socially committed vision of a Museum that is open to the world.
+The Museum’s hope is that its collections speak to the public on issues of modern society.
+As such, the presentation connects the past and present through various cross-cutting contemporary themes: the use and exploitation of natural resources (gold, ivory, coffee, tobacco), pollution, migration, consumption, climate change and more.
+Through thought-provoking juxtapositions of artworks, the new wing embodies the humanist and socially engaged vision of a Museum open to the world.

-The different materials used to configure the galleries were selected to humbly reflect the cultural world of the displayed objects: corten steel with its rust-like appearance that recalls African red soils; charred wooden beams that resemble the Japanese technique of preserving wood buildings; and mashrabiya structures that pay homage to the traditional architecture of Arab countries.
+The materials that comprise that backbone of each gallery were carefully chosen to reflect the natural environments from which the displayed objects hail: corroded steel that recall the red soils of Africa; charred wooden beams that resemble the Japanese technique of preserving wood buildings; and mashrabiya structures evoking the traditional architecture of Arab countries.

 Credits and curatorial team

-The scenography was designed by Sandra Gagné, Head of Exhibitions Production, MMFA.
+The exhibition was designed by Sandra Gagné, former Head of Exhibitions Production, MMFA.